XianyuTech/aspectd/README.md

 If you're using example with an aop package not generated locally, remember to run `flutter packages get` in aop package to get aspectd and check 4.

+## 5. Implement your own transform if needed
+As said above, Aspectd is not only an AOP framework , it also provides a dill transformer container.
+You can implement your own transformer (say pluginDemo) over Aspectd following steps below:
+a.
+Declare pluginDemo in the plugins section of config.yaml.
+b.
+Run `dart bin/generate_plugins_entry.dart` to generate a unified folder structure located in lib/src/plugins/pluginDemo.
+c.
+Write your annotations to export in pluginDemo.dart.
+d.
+Write your transformer in PluginDemoWrapperTransformer.transform  located in pluginDemo_transformer_wrapper.dart.
+There are two points you need to pay attention to:
+a.
+If you want to implement your own transformers, you'd better import Aspectd by path instead of git dependency.
+Otherwise, your modifications could be overwritten mistakenly.
+b.
+Eachtime you edit the transformers, you should delete snapshot/aspectd.dart.snapshot to make your changes effective.

 # Tutorial
 Now AspectD provides three ways to do AOP programming.